abie-e/BFTT3D/README.md

 python run_BFTT3D_mn40.py --pth pointnet
 ```

-Other experimental code is underway, following code refactoring and finalizing configure files.
+The code is not fully organized and maybe a bit cumbersome.
+Refactoring and finalization are underway.